 First, you’ll make your sauce by whisking together hoisin, sugar, soy, sherry, cilantro, scallions, ginger, garlic, orange zest, and cayenne.

-Pat the ribs dry with paper towels and season with salt and pepper.
+Pat the ribs dry with a paper towel and season with salt and pepper.

 Grease your slow cooker, then add in the ribs.
 Arrange them standing and wrapping around the rim of the cooker with the meaty side facing out.
 Pour the sauce over the ribs, cover, and cook on low for 6-8 hours.

 Preheat your broiler and line a baking sheet with foil.
 Place an oven-safe rack onto the baking sheet and coat with vegetable oil.
-Place the cooked ribs, meat side down, onto the rack.
+Place ribs meat side down onto the rack.

 Strain 3 cups of cooking liquid into a saucepan, then whisk in the hot pepper jelly, vinegar, additional cilantro, and cayenne.
 Bring to a simmer and cook for 15-20 minutes.

-Tent the ribs with foil and allow to rest for 10 minutes before slicing and serving!
+Tent the ribs with aluminum foil and allow to rest for 10 minutes before slicing and serving!

 • Cook on low.
 The longer, slower cook time creates an irresistible tender texture.